 To setup a custom tracking domain for your team, follow these steps:

-- Once you have decided your subdomain, reach out to firstname.lastname@example.org so that our support agents can set up the custom tracking domain.
+- Once you have decided your subdomain, reach out to firstname.lastname@example.org so our support agents can set up the custom tracking domain.

 - After you have your CNAME, reach out to your IT team or administrator to add the CNAME reference to your DNS record.